lter/LTER-core-metabase/docs/quick_start.md

 ## Details
-### Preconditions:
+### Preconditions
 This Guide assumes you have postgreSQL installed, either on a remote server (e.g., institutional), or locally.
-You will also need a mechanism to get content into the database.
-This could be done with a destop GUI like DBeaver, or by loading text tables from the command line (e.g., psql), or an SQL pane in a GUI.
+You (and/or your adminstrator) will also need a mechanism to run SQL commands.
+This could be done from the command line (e.g., psql), or an SQL pane in a GUI.

-### Caveats:
+### Caveats
-1. There are no instructions here for installing postgreSQL.
+1. There are no instructions here for installing or adminstering postgreSQL.
-1. Other reference material is available elsewhere in this repository.
+1. Other material about LTER-core-metabase is available elsewhere in this repository, e.g, table-population order (for loading your own content).

 ### Steps
 #### 1. Talk to your DB administrator